Construction and classification of crystalline topological superconductor and insulators in three-dimensional

 We summarize the classifications and corresponding root phases.
-For crystalline TSC with spinless fermions, we summarize all possible root phases as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 1D blocks $\tau_1$: Majorana chain and 1D $\mathbb{Z}_4$ fSPT phases; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chain and 1D $\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes with odd fermion parity, characterizing the eigenvalues of two generators of the $D_4$ group. \end{enumerate} All 2D block-states are obstructed because they leave chiral 1D modes on the 1D blocks as their shared border.
+For crystalline TSC with spinless fermions, we summarize all possible root phases as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 1D blocks $\tau_1$: Majorana chain and 1D $\mathbb{Z}_4$ fSPT phases; \item 1D blocks $\tau_2$ and $\tau_3$: Majorana chain and 1D $\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes with odd fermion parity, characterizing the eigenvalues of two generators of the $D_4$ group. \end{enumerate} All 2D block states are obstructed because they leave chiral 1D modes on the 1D blocks as their shared border.
 Similar to the $C_{4h}$-symmetric case, Majorana chain decoration and 1D $\mathbb{Z}_4$ fSPT phase are obstructed.

 Then we focus on the equator, which is identical with 2D $D_4$-symmetric case.
-From Ref. \cite{dihedral} we know that the only obstruction and trivialization free block-state is 1D $\mathbb{Z}_2$ fSPT phase decoration on $\tau_2$ or $\tau_3$.
+From Ref. \cite{dihedral} we know that the only obstruction and trivialization free block state is 1D $\mathbb{Z}_2$ fSPT phase decoration on $\tau_2$ or $\tau_3$.
 Hence the ultimate classification is $\mathbb{Z}_2$, with the root phase: 1D $\mathbb{Z}_2$ fSPT state (formed by double Majorana chains) on each $\tau_2$ or $\tau_3$.
 Its third-order topological surface theory is two dangling Majorana zero modes at the center of each vertical hinge of the open lattice.

-For crystalline TSC with spin-1/2 fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of two generators of the $D_4$ group. \end{enumerate} Similar to the spinless fermions, all 2D block-states are obstructed.
+For crystalline TSC with spin-1/2 fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of two generators of the $D_4$ group. \end{enumerate} Similar to the spinless fermions, all 2D block states are obstructed.
 And there is no more trivialization, hence the ultimate classification is $\mathbb{Z}_2^2$, the root phases are 0D modes with eigenvalues $-1$ of two rotation generators of $D_4$ group at $\mu$, and there is no HO topological surface theory.